 Upon admission, the academic department will assign a faculty advisor to the student.
 Before registering for courses each semester or session, the student consults with the advisor to determine appropriate courses to fulfill program requirements.

-If an advisor is unable or unwilling to continue to serve in this role, the academic program, led by the director of graduate studies, will ensure that a replacement is assigned.
+If an advisor is unable or unwilling to continue to serve in this role, the academic program, led by the director of graduate school, will ensure that a replacement is assigned.

 An educational specialist advisory committee includes three faculty members from the student’s academic department, including the advisor.
-Once a student has worked with his or her advisor to identify the committee members, the student must submit the S-1 Form Request for the Educational Specialist Advisory Committee to the Office of Graduate Studies by the end of the second semester.
+Once a student has worked with his or her advisor to identify the committee members, the student must submit the S-1 Form Request for the Educational Specialist Advisory Committee to the Graduate School by the end of the second semester.

-The Educational Specialist Advisory Committee must be recommended by the student’s advisor and approved by the academic program’s director of graduate studies and the Office of Graduate Studies before one year has elapsed following the student’s first registration as an educational specialist student.
+The Educational Specialist Advisory Committee must be recommended by the student’s advisor and approved by the academic program’s director of graduate school and the Graduate School before one year has elapsed following the student’s first registration as an educational specialist student.

 All members of the educational specialist advisory committee participate actively in the activities of the educational specialist student at all the stages of the student’s career at MU.
 Committee members may call a meeting of the full committee at any time to discuss the student’s progress.

 After performing satisfactorily for a minimum of one semester, the student completes the Plan of Study for the Educational Specialist Degree form (S-2) and submits it to the Student Services Office in his or her department.
-The Student Services Office will send the completed form to the Office of Graduate Studies for final approval.
-The plan of study must be filed with the Office of Graduate Studies by the end of the student’s second semester of enrollment.
+The Student Services Office will send the completed form to the Graduate School for final approval.
+The plan of study must be filed with the Graduate School by the end of the student’s second semester of enrollment.
 The plan of study should list course work and other appropriate educational experiences that: